Contact Us Today

 How the Earworx Procedure Works

-Ear wax removal is only necessary if you are suffering from excess wax or your ear wax has impacted and is causing symptoms.
+Ear wax removal is only necessary if you are suffering from excess or impacted wax and is causing symptoms.
 As such, the first step in any procedure always entails a thorough examination of your ears and their overall health.

 Why You Might Need the Earwax Removal

-The symptoms of excess ear wax or impacted ear wax can be uncomfortable, ranging from itching and pain to a feeling of fullness, and even tinnitus and hearing loss.
+The symptoms of excess or impacted ear wax can be uncomfortable, ranging from itching and pain to a feeling of fullness, and even tinnitus and hearing loss.

 Why Choose Us?